 - We’re not perfect.
 We’ve made mistakes and will continue to do so.
 Let’s be kinder to ourselves and set realistic expectations.

 - We did the best we could with the knowledge we had then.
 Everything is a “should’ve” in hindsight.
-Of course we should’ve done this and that, but we only realize that down the line.
-Many times, we did what we did because that was what we thought was the best.
-Or that was all that we could do at that time.
+Of course, we should’ve done this and that, but we only realize that down the line.
+We did what we did because that was what we thought was the best, or that was all that we could do at that time.

 Let’s be kind to ourselves and let it go.
 Your kids won’t remember if they had extracurricular classes or their own bedrooms.
 Even if they remember you yelled, they’ll understand you felt tired.
 Find the areas you need to improve and continue to work on them.

-As I was writing notes for this post, my six-year-old asked me what I was doing.
+As I was writing this article, my son asked me what I was doing.
 “I’m writing about being a mom,” I answered.
 Then I turned to him and asked, “What do you think?
-What makes a mom a good mom?”
+What makes a good mom?”

-So I share the seventh way you know you’re doing fine as a mom, courtesy of my son:
+So, I share the seventh way you know you’re doing fine as a mom, courtesy of my son: You love your kids.

-You love your child.
-We give them the basics like food and shelter as well as luxuries like toys and entertainment.
-But we shower our kids with love.
-Rest assured, your kids know you’re doing fine as a mom.
+Sure, you give them the basics like food and shelter as well as luxuries like toys and entertainment.
+But you shower them with love, a love so intense it can be hard to put into words sometimes.
+Rest assured, they know you’re doing fine as a mom.
 And that’s the most important opinion, after all.